Darren-Tham/Cinema-E-Booking-System/README.md

 ## make

-`Build the Application: Setup frontend, database, backend & initializes the database`
+`Build the Application by setting up the database, server and backend.
+Database is also initialized.`

 ## make stop